Unit 2 | Critiquing and Designing Digital Learning Resources

 Designing Learning and Assessment in a Digital Age by Ferrell, Smith, and Knight (2018) contains great broad-based advice for the design of digital learning resources.
 In particular, for Activity 3, review the chapter and and explore some of the additional resources in the Assessment portion of their work.

-Activity 4 – Open Educational Resources (OER)
+Activity 3 – Open Educational Resources (OER) – this is an optional activity.

 You may already be familiar with open educational resources in your work, certainly you will have seen these resources in your MALAT courses.
 All of the basic content of each course in the program is licensed as follows: